istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 ## Analyzing live clusters, local files, or both

 The scenario in the ‘getting started’ section is doing analysis on live cluster.
-But the tool also supports performing analysis of a set of local yaml config files, or on a combination of local files and a live cluster.
+But the tool also supports performing analysis of a set of local yaml configuration files, or on a combination of local files and a live cluster.

 {{< text bash >}}
 $